Heide

 It has an effect that slightly increases the might of miracles, and it is considered to be made by the hand of some place’s holy man.
 Can fire miracles and hexes with its strong attack.

 According to Gilligan, the Pit long predates King Vendrick, leaving Heide as the only civilization whose known influence extended to this area.
-We can encounter a Heide Knight in the Gutter, evidently trapped in these caves beneath the Pit.
+We can encounter a Heide Knight in the Gutter, evidently trapped in these caverns beneath the Pit.
 And based on the unique iron mask he wears, he may have been down there for quite a while, long before the helmets the knights in the ruined capital wear were designed.
 In other words, the Pit was under construction or already built by the time the knight fell underground.
 It may not have just been the Pit being built either.
-The owner of the Majula manor had apparently been excavating stone ruins buried next to the Pit, uncovering fragments of the Lordvessel, or at least a copy, from DS1 along with them — yet another possible carryover to the country’s successor.
+Buried beneath the manor before the Pit hide stone ruins bearing Heiden iconography, fragments of the Lordvessel —or at least a copy — from DS1 among the rubble; yet another possible carryover to the country’s successor.
 There is thus good reason to believe that these ancient structures are relics of Heide.

 Ahh, yes yes, there’s a guy who says there’re graves of holy men below the ground here.
 Apparently, it wasn’t made by the king here, from a long, long time before then.
 The hole there’s probably connected to those graves.

 If the Pit’s graveyard was made for Heiden holy men, then it explains some of the remains buried there with them.
-The pile of human bones the Rat King sits upon is topped by an ancient giant’s skull previously exclusive to DS1’s Tomb of the Giants.
-Aside from being a callback to the “giant graveyard” (巨人墓場) in the cemetery of holy men, it is fitting for a Heiden burials.
-The Undead Crypt makes it probable for other parts of these ancient burial sites beneath Anor Londo to have drifted over with it.
-From there, these age-old remains would be exhumed and reburied in more proper graves due to their historical and religious significance to the stranded denizens of Anor Londo.
-Indeed, a number of the holy men buried in these tombs are far larger than the average human skeleton.
-Assuming that this, again, isn’t just artistic license, Heiden humans may have been breeding with Anor Londo’s giant slaves, resulting in some of its populace that became clergy growing larger than the average man.
+The pile of human bones the Rat King sits upon is crowned by an ancient giant’s skull previously exclusive to DS1’s Tomb of the Giants.
+Aside from being a callback to the “giant graveyard” (巨人墓場) in the cemetery of holy men, it is fitting for Heiden burials.
+The Undead Crypt makes it probable for other parts of the ancient burial sites beneath Anor Londo to have warped over with it.
+From there, these age-old remains would be exhumed and reburied in more proper graves due to their historical and religious significance to the stranded denizens.
+Undeniably, a number of the holy men buried in these tombs are far larger than the average human skeleton.
+Assuming that this isn’t artistic license either, Heiden humans may have been copulating with Anor Londo’s giant slaves, resulting in some of its populace who became clergy growing larger than the average man.
 There are also some of shorter stature, but this can be attributed to poorly-placed corpse models clipping through the game world.

-Aside from their size, some skeletons and coffins are also seen wrapped or shackled in iron chains to keep them within their graves.
-This implies concern over these dead holy men rising back up again, whether due to undeath or grudges in life.
+Besides their size, some skeletons and coffins are also shackled or wrapped in iron chains to keep them in their graves.
+This implies concern over these holy men rising back up again, whether due to undeath or grudges in life.
 Given the random nature of both curses, proactively chaining them so that they don’t freely wander around the crypt is prudent — once the gravekeepers found them, they could easily be put down or transferred to the Undead Crypt.
 But considering that this is only the case for some of the bodies, the practice likely only began much later after countless instances of these saints not staying dead.
-The reason is likely because they modeled their graveyard after the Catacombs from DS1 as evidenced by the shared iconography and style of architecture in certain areas.
+The reason is likely because they modeled their graveyard after the Catacombs from DS1, as evidenced by the shared iconography and style of architecture in certain areas.
 Heide built themselves a catacombs for clergy to reflect Anor Londo’s own without considering the change in circumstances since the dawn of the Age of Fire, forcing them to adapt to these newer factors after much trial and error.

-Therefore, the Pit was most likely built to be an elevator shaft to various floors of the Grave of Saints, among other areas.
+Therefore, the Pit was most likely built to be a circular elevator to various floors of the Grave of Saints, among other areas.
 For example, we can come across various stone doorways built into the rock face of the Gutter, each identical to the one in the Pit.
-These doors seem to be the only surviving Heiden ruins below the shaft, reached at the end of a lift ride.
-This proposed lift would be of the same circular design as those built in Anor Londo, thereby completely feasible for Heiden architecture.
-But following the country’s destruction and the inevitable passage of time, the actual lift and whatever additional structures or mechanisms surrounded it were buried or otherwise lost.
-While Majula is well above the sea level compared to the city of Heide, the lower levels of the Grave of Saints have nevertheless been completely flooded.
-If there were other means to enter the graveyard from the actual city, they have been forever cut off.
-And so, it is likely that any other underground facilities that this lift would have taken us to were made inaccessible by Heide’s watery destruction.
+These doors seem to be the only surviving Heiden ruins below the shaft, reached at the end of the proposed lift ride.
+But following the country’s destruction and the passage of time, the actual lift and any supporting structures or mechanisms around it were lost.
+While Majula sits well above sea level compared to Heide’s Tower of Flame, the lower levels of the Grave of Saints have nevertheless been completely flooded — if there were other means to enter the graveyard from the capital, they have been forever cut off.
+Only some of this can be attributed to water trickling in from above, as seen within one chamber higher up and another directly under through broken floors.
+And so, it is likely that any other underground facilities that this hypothetical lift would have taken us to were made inaccessible by Heide’s watery destruction.

-Of course, the ring temple leads not just to the main city and the Pit, but also to the Shaded Woods.
-This forest is home to stone ruins with architecture identical to the ruins excavated beneath the house in Majula and seen at the Shrine of Amana.
+Of course, the loop temple leads not just to the main city and the Pit, but also to the Shaded Woods.
+This forest is home to stone ruins with architecture identical to the ruins excavated beneath the Majula manor and seen at the Shrine of Amana.
 This includes the Shrine of Winter, which is essentially an extension of the Woods.
 These similarities in design indicate that Heide originally created the small shrine, presumably to safely monitor the Old Chaos at the other end of the warp point.
-This is reinforced by the forest ruins ending at Drangleic Castle, which is built right atop the Shrine of Amana.
-Furthermore, items found in these two areas including the Old Sun Ring, Sublime Bonedust, a Diving Blessing, and some Lloyd’s Talismans.
-All of these have obvious associations with the gods of Anor Londo or their holy magic power, and the Estus-blocking talismans in particular can only otherwise be found at Heide’s main city or the lead-up to the Shaded Woods.
-In other words, the remaining ruins in the Shaded Woods were probably originally built by Heide like the rest.
+Adding to the connection is how the forest ruins end at Drangleic Castle, which bridges into the Shrine of Amana.
+Furthermore, items found in these two areas including the Old Sun Ring, Sublime Bonedust, a Divine Blessing, and some Lloyd’s Talismans.
+All of these have obvious associations with the gods of Anor Londo or their holy magic power, and the Estus-blocking talismans in particular can otherwise only be looted from Heide’s Tower of Flame.
+In other words, the remaining ruins in the woods were probably built by Heide like the rest.

-That being the case, these items and small shrine suggest that there was some religious aspect to this area before it fell to ruin.
-Why else would the civilization build a temple leading there unless it too is a holy place like the actual city or the Grave of Saints?
+That being the case, these items and small shrine suggest that there was some religious aspect to this area before it fell to ruin — why else build a temple leading there unless it too is a holy place?
 The forest is largely nondescript save for a single white tree in a pond.
-Fans of DS1 may recall that white trees were an iconic motif of Oolacile, and a chest in the area contains the country’s Repair spell — recreated using more conventional sorcery principles based on its blue coloration.
-Therefore, the Shaded Woods is at least part of the Black Forest surrounding Oolacile in the previous game, which makes sense considering the ruined nation’s proximity to Anor Londo.
-It too warped to this part of the world, where it was then resettled by Heide along with the Shrine of Amana.
-Heide’s reason likely had to do with Oolacile’s deep ties with Anor Londo.
-The stranded survivors’ wanted to preserve their religious history and culture after all, though to little effect.
+Fans of DS1 may recall that white trees were an iconic motif of Oolacile, and cut content indicates plans to include the same orange flowers from Oolacile’s royal garden in the area.
+On top of that, a local chest contains the country’s Repair spell, recreated using more conventional sorcery principles based on its blue coloration.
+Another chest stores the Black Knight’s Halberd, wielded by one such a knight roaming the forests of Oolacile after it became Darkroot Garden in the previous game.
+Factored as a whole, the Shaded Woods is at least part of that Black Forest.
+It too shifted to this part of the world, where it was then resettled by Heide.
+The country’s reason likely had to do with Oolaciles deep ties to Anor Londo.
+The Heidens’ aimed to preserve their religious history and culture, after all, though to little effect.

-We can see statues of a robed woman with long hair and flowers or fruits at her feet erected at various parts of the ruins.
-This strong association with nature is fitting for buildings deeply entrenched in a forest, but who is this figure specifically?
-If she is a goddess, then Gwynevere is associated with nature.
-That said, the goddess of bountiful harvests doesn’t have any particular connection to Oolacile.
+At the centers of the ruins stand statues of a woman, flowers held to the chest blossoming at her feet.
+The strong association with nature is appropriate for the area, but who is this figure specifically?
+If she is a goddess, then Gwynvere fits the bill.
+That being said, the harvest god doesn’t have any particular connection to Oolacile.
 Perhaps it instead portrays Elizabeth, who is revered as a holy woman that dedicated her life to relieving the poor with the help of her secret medicine.
-This vaguely lines up with the Oolacilian mushroom woman selling the same medicine during the events of DS1’s Artorias of the Abyss DLC.
-The description for this fungus notes that Elizabeth is believed to have had beauty matching her nobility but ultimately questions that belief.
-Her legend has clearly been exaggerated to reimagine the mushroom as a beautiful human, so this statue is perfectly capable of being an icon of her.
+This vaguely lines up with DS1’s mushroom woman selling her own fungi as such medicine in Oolacile.
+Moreover, the description for Elizabeth’s Mushroom questions if her beauty matching her nobility is to be believed.
+Her legend has clearly been exaggerated to reimagine the kindly mushroom as a beautiful human, using all sorts of pills rolled up from New World flora and fauna.
+Therefore, the statue can be an icon of her.
+Another effigy connecting these ruins to holy woman worship is conjured with Chameleon.
+The figure resembles a nun in prayer, so it may be another depiction of the saintess.

 Dried mushroom made through a special process.
-Brings about a strangely upfliting feeling if ingested and greatly recovers HP continually for a limited time.
+Gives an oddly uplifting feeling and greatly recovers HP continually for a limited time if ingested.

-There is a legend that the holy woman of old Elizabeth made her secret medicine in great numbers and dedicated her life to relieving the poor.
+Legend has it that the holy woman of old, Elizabeth, created numerous secret medicines and dedicated her life to relieving the poor.

 It is believed that she had a beautiful appearance matching her noble deeds, but how was it in actuality?

-Finally, the ruins for the Throne of Want are likely Heiden-made.
-The area is situated beneath Drangleic Castle, at least partially nestled within the mountains the royal abode sits upon.
-And although the architecture doesn’t resemble anything previously associated with Heide, the castle also leads to the Shaded Woods, the Shrine of Amana.
-This makes it unlikely for the ancient civilization to have been unaware of its existence.
+When it comes to preservation, however, Heide’s chief concern would have always been fire.
+The ruins housing the Throne of Want are likely Heiden-made.
+The area is located beneath Drangleic Castle, at least partially nestled within the mountains the royal abode sits upon.
+And although the architecture doesn’t resemble anything previously associated with Heide, the castle’s situation between the Shaded Woods and Shrine of Amana lends itself to that notion.
+At the very least, this makes it unlikely for the ancient civilization to have been unaware of their existence.
 But while the main building features impressive style and architecture comparable to other Heide works, both the throne and the path leading to it are far more primitive.
-Such simple stonework and sculpting suggests that it is significantly older, seemingly from a very early period in civilization.
+Such simple stonework suggests that it is significantly older, from a very early period in civilization.
 And Heide’s founders had every reason to enshrine this exceptionally old location.

-Various characters and item descriptions reference the throne as a path to linking the fire and the “King’s seat” (王の座) in obvious reference to the Lord of Cinder, or “King of Kindling”. (薪の王) The ruins too are filled with ash similar to DS1’s Kiln of the First Flame.
+Various characters and item descriptions reference the throne as a path to linking the fire and the “King’s seat” (王の座) in obvious reference to the Lord of Cinder, or “King of Kindling”. (薪の王) The ruins too are filled with ash similar to DS1’s Kiln of the First Flame — concept art even includes the melted pillars present at the Kiln.
 And yet, there is no sign of the First Flame when we take our seat as sovereign.
 By all indications, the Throne of Want is somehow involved in the firelinking ritual, but it is not the location of the fire itself, just an intermediary.
-The throne itself is enclosed within a dome we access through two large doors.
-These doors automatically open when we approach and automatically close once we have sat in the chair, almost like a transporter of some kind.
-In that case, the throne is most likely a lift or teleporter to the Kiln similar to the Firelink Chamber facilitating a wormhole to there in DS1.
-The gateway for said wormhole was also of primitive construction.
+The chair is enclosed within a dome we access through two large doors.
+These doors automatically open and close as we approach and sit down, almost like a transporter.
+In that case, the dome is most likely a lift or teleporter to the Kiln similar to how the Firelink Chamber facilitated a wormhole to there in DS1; the gateway for said wormhole was also of primitive construction.
 It is feasible for the gods to have made several shortcuts to the First Flame during the early years of civilization.
-The transporter then drifted over to Drangleic where Heide built new structures to preserve it.
+The Great Shift brought one to Drangleic where Heide built new protective structures.

 Drown in Obscurity

 Indeed, the very nature of the sea is suspect.
 Dark Souls focuses on the relationship between light and Dark, but it is usually water that serves as fire’s antithesis.
-Flames can be doused with water as demonstrated when using torches in waterlogged environments.
-Water counteracts fire, so it is rather fitting then that the Dark be portrayed as a viscous fluid in DS1’s DLC.
+Flames can be doused with water, as demonstrated when using torches in waterlogged environments.
+Water counteracts fire, so it is fitting that the Dark be occasionally portrayed as a viscous fluid.
 At the same time, water can be blessed by the gods’ holy power, and it serves an important role in sustaining life whether they be flora or fauna.
 Add cold to water and it becomes ice; add heat, steam.
 And water of course rains down from the clouds.
 With how prevalent the substance is, where does it fit in the larger cosmology?
-It may be a derivative of fog, but it is just as possible that water’s true nature is fundamentally different from our real-world understanding like is the case with lightning.
-Regardless, water is more prominent than ever thanks to the inclusion of the ocean, which went unmentioned and unseen in the previous game.
-This begs the question: Did the sea even exist during the events of DS1?
+It may be a derivative of fog, but it is just as possible that water’s mechanics fundamentally differ from our real-world understanding like is the case with lightning.
+Regardless, it is more prominent than ever thanks to the inclusion of the ocean, which went unmentioned and unseen in DS1 — at best, a painting of Greece hung in Anor Londo, and that water on rocky shore could easily represent just a large lakeside.
+This begs the question: did the sea even exist as of DS1?

 If there was a sudden rise in sea level that caused Heide’s destruction, where did all of this water come from and why?
 There are two scenarios.
 Either it was just a natural disaster, or someone induced the cataclysm through magic.
 Whichever is the case, there is no limiting factor for how much water was added to the environment.
 It is therefore possible that the ocean in its entirety didn’t exist until the water flooded the world at the time of Heide’s destruction, in which case the game’s setting is a post-apocalypse.
 So who or what would be capable of generating that sheer amount of water?
 If this flooding was just a product of some natural phenomenon, then the most relevant phenomenon is the First Flame’s imminent waning as the Age of Dark approaches.
 Perhaps the progression of fire’s fading resulted in large swathes of the world being submerged?
 The Dark does have qualities akin to water as mentioned earlier.
 Or perhaps it is the prolonging of this perverse twilight era via firelinking that is to blame?
 Either way, water’s natural opposition to flame fits this explanation for the calamity.